427-ProGrand/Moneycation/README.md

 ### Closing Thoughts

-There was many challenges working on this.
-We had no experience when it comes to security and analysis, so we were going in this completely blind.
-Some unxpected challenges were using React, the most updated version we used had bugs that required very specific patches and workarounds just to get it to work.
-Some disappointments we had is not being able to implement everything we intitially wanted to, both planner functions and the security side of things.
+There were many challenges working on this.
+We had no experience when it comes to security and analysis, so we were going in completely blind.
+Some unexpected challenges were using React, the most updated version we used had bugs that required very specific patches and workarounds just to get it to work.
+Some disappointments we had is not being able to implement everything we initially wanted to, both planner functions and the security side of things.